Words have weight, and ‘beauty’ is to be understood as a combination of qualities that please the intellect or moral sense.

 With this empathy-driven dialogue, we as a whole, are able to be more compassionate so we can hear instead of just respond.

-We’ve recently launched the Empathy Everywhere Podcast, the self-care portion of East 29th.
+We launched the Empathy Everywhere Podcast, the self-care portion of East 29th.
 Episodes will include mental health, trusting our intuition, healing from trauma, internal imbalances, body positivity, understanding empathy & how we can lead from a human-first perspective in our personal & work lives.
+We're currently recording our third season.

 We are empathy-driven due to the simple understanding that we can only meet others as deeply as we’ve met ourselves.
 Like us, we know our audience is full of extremely open-minded individuals who believe in the importance of developing a world that is more compassionate and self-aware.
 With our knowledge of how the world and industry continue to evolve, East 29th understands the importance of inclusivity.
 We confidently believe in creating a safe environment that is inclusive by respecting all pronouns.